karmelak/vagrant-debian-wheezy-64/README.md

  1. download the `Debian 7.1 "Wheezy"` server, 64bit iso
  2. ... do some magic to turn it into a vagrant box file
  3. output `debian-wheezy-64.box`

+Note:
+GPG signed vagrant boxes produced by this script are available at http://basebox.libera.cc

 ## Requirements